a-malyshev/rust-afl-fuzzer/README.md

 `-d` points on the dirictory with testing program, its binary and meta information needed for analysis (e.g. to get feedback how many lines in the program have been executed)

-last option is the name of the C programs which is going to be analyzed.
+the last option is the name of the C program which is going to be tested.

 ## or you can simply: